agranlund/atarisound/src/mxplugins/midi/README.md

-# midi.mxp : MIDI plugin for mxPlay
+# midi.mxp, midi_isa.mxp : MIDI plugin for mxPlay

 For any MIDI enabled Atari or clone.

-This plugin uses bios routines so should work on any machine as long as it implements midi bios.
+midi.mxp plays through bios routines and should work on any Atari as long as it implements midi bios.

+midi_isa.mxp plays through an MPU401
+compatible interface on ISA port 330

 ---